craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/the-biggest-mistake-in-digital-products.md

 - - -

-Building something ambitious and want my help increasing your odds of success and avoiding mistakes I've made or observed?
-[Let's chat.](https://savvycal.com/craigsturgis/chat)
+Building something ambitious and want my help increasing your odds of success and avoiding this and other mistakes?
+[Let's chat.](https://savvycal.com/craigsturgis/chat-from-site)